gmag11/EnigmaIOT/readme.md

 - Avoid rogue node, rogue gateway and man-in-the-middle attack.
 Not yet done.
 - Plugabble phisical layer communication.
 Right now only ESP-NOW protocol is developed
 - Using ESP-NOW only esp8266 is needed.
 - Optional data message counter to detect lost or repeated messages.
-Not yet done.
 - Designed as two libraries (one for gateway, one for node) for easier use.
 - Selectable crypto algorhithm
 - Gateway does not store keys only on RAM.
 They are lost on power cycle.
 - Downlink available.
 It is queued and sent just after node send a data message.
-Not yet done
+TODO
 - Optional sleep mode management.
 In this case key has to be stored temporally.
 Normally RTC memmory is the recommended place but SPIFFS or EEPROM use is possible.
+TODO

 ## Design